Fashion of Diana, Princess of Wales: Fashion and style

 In the years after her marriage and then her divorce, Diana grew more confident in her choices, and her style underwent a change, with her new choices consisting of structured blazers, one-shoulder and off-shoulder dresses, two-tone themed suits, military-styled suits, and nude-coloured outfits.
 A white shirt and jeans, plaid dresses, jumpsuits and sheath dresses were among the fashion ensembles she tried.
 She also experimented with slip dresses and bodycon styles.
 Her dressing was influenced by celebrities including Cindy Crawford, Madonna, Elizabeth Taylor.
 At the end of her life, her wardrobe became more practical with more sensible button-down blouses and skirt suits in an effort to redirect media focus toward her humanitarian work.
-Throughout the decade, Diana was frequently photographed clutching distinctive handbags manufactured by Gucci and Dior; they would thereafter became known as Gucci Diana and Lady Dior, respectively.
+Throughout the decade, Diana was frequently photographed clutching distinctive handbags manufactured by Gucci and Dior; they would thereafter become known as Gucci Diana and Lady Dior, respectively.
 She also regularly used clutch bags in the mid 1990s, which became known as 'cleavage bags', as she would often use them to cover her cleavage when exiting cars.
 A clutch bag created by Salvatore Ferragamo for her in 1990 was named "Diana clutch" in her honour.